Grave Robbing for Mystery Writers

 Naturally, ghost stories are attached to certain cemeteries, or even specific graves.

 In my hometown, there is a 19th-century grave marked by a statue of the young woman buried there.
-Local legend says that she was murdered & that the murderer cut off her finger to remove her ring.
+Local legend says that she was murdered and that the murderer cut off her finger to remove her ring.
 Her grieving father had the statue erected in her memory, but the ring finger of the statue wouldn’t stay attached.

 Unfortunately, I can’t corroborate that story because all that’s left of poor Della now is her skirt.